VirenChauhan19/The-Gentle-BadAss-Movement-Mindfulness-Framework/README.md

 Most of this did not happen at a desk.
 He does not stay seated.
 When he explains the hip engine he stands up and does it, then makes me copy it and fixes my spine with his hand.
 His consultation space has the usual things, a couch and a screen, but the part he actually uses is the open floor where people move.
 There is a copy of *The Lazy Runner* on the shelf and very little tech on display.
 He still writes his notes by hand.

-*[Insert: photos of the consultation room and of him demonstrating the hip hinge and the stable pillar, taken with permission.]*

 ---

 ## Platform Rationale